 Levey first came into contact with Montgomery College through his children, who both starred in productions at the college’s Summer Dinner Theatre.
 In 1995, Levey played the role of Wally Womper in a Montgomery College production of “How To Succeed In Business Without Really Trying,” causing massive embarrassment and amusement among his children.

-Bob Levey received a BA in English with special honors from The University of Chicago.
-He lives in Bethesda.
+Mr. Levey received a BA in English with special honors from The University of Chicago.